imatge-upc/slt_how2sign_wicv2023/examples/sign_language/README.md

 ```bash
 python scripts/analyze_fairseq_generate.py --generates-dir path/to/generates --vocab-dir path/to/vocab --experiment baseline_6_3_dp03_wd_2 --partition test --checkpoint checkpoint_best
 ```

-We are currently updating the weights of our best-performing model and I3D features to dataverse.
-They will be available soon!
+The weigts of our best-performing model can be found on [the dataverse](https://dataverse.csuc.cat/dataset.xhtml?persistentId=doi%3A10.34810%2Fdata693)

 ## Citations
 - If you find this work useful, please consider citing: